 In assessing the realizability of deferred tax assets, the Company analyzes whether some or all deferred tax assets will not be realized.
 This analysis considers historical taxable income, the projected reversal of deferred tax liabilities, projected taxable income and tax planning strategies.
-Based upon this analysis, it is more likely than not the deferred tax assets, net of valuation allowance, will be realized.
-The decrease in valuation allowance is primarily related to foreign tax attributes.
+Based upon this analysis, it is more likely than not that the deferred tax assets, net of valuation allowance, will be realized.

-At October 31, 2023, the Company had federal net operating loss carryforwards of \$78.7 million and state net operating loss carryforwards of \$87.1 million.
-Federal net operating loss carryforwards of \$46.0 million expire on various dates between 2024 and 2037 and \$32.7 million do not expire.
-The state net operating loss carryforwards expire on various dates between 2027 through 2044.
+At October 31, 2024, the Company had federal net operating loss carryforwards of \$74.0 million and state net operating loss carryforwards of \$85.0 million.
+Federal net operating loss carryforwards of \$24.2 million expire on various dates from fiscal 2026 through fiscal 2038 and \$49.8 million do not expire.
+The state net operating loss carryforwards expire on various dates from fiscal 2044.